dshivang2002/Hospital_Waiting_List/README.md

 # 🏥 Hospital_waiting_List Analysis  - Power BI Dashboard
-This Power BI project visualizes national wait list data for hospital departments, specialties, and patient profiles over time.
-It supports hospital administrators and analysts in understanding trends in wait times across age groups, specialties, and care types.
+This project presents a Power BI dashboard designed to analyze and visualize hospital waiting list data from 2018 to 2021.
+The system provides clear insights into the volume, trends, and distribution of patient wait times across various case types, specialties, age groups, and time bands on Median And Average Waiting list .

 ---
 ## 🔍 Objective